Amin173/local_sensing_intest/Readme.md

 /bin/bash ./src/local_sensing_intest/bash/slam.sh
 ```

-This should launch the application and RVIZ in your host computer.
+This should launch the application and RVIZ should show up in your host display.

 ## Remote containers